Quad Cities: Sports

 From 1907 to 1926, Rock Island was home to the NFL's Rock Island Independents.
-The franchise was a charter member on the National Football League (NFL) in 1920.
-The first NFL Game ever was played by the Independents at Douglas Park in September 1920.
+The franchise was a charter member of the National Football League (NFL) in 1920.
+The first NFL game ever was played by the Independents at Douglas Park in September 1920.
 Football legend Jim Thorpe was a member of the team in 1924.

 The Tri-Cities Blackhawks, named in honor of the Sauk war chief Black Hawk, was the next top-level professional sports franchise.
 The club played in the National Basketball League (NBL) from 1946 until its merger in 1949 with the Basketball Association of America to become the National Basketball Association (NBA).
 Hall of famer Red Auerbach coached the Blackhawks during their first NBA season.

-After the 1950–51 basketball season, the team moved to Milwaukee, where they were named the Hawks.
-After a second move to St. Louis, the team is now the Atlanta Hawks.
+After the 1950–51 basketball season, the team moved to Milwaukee, where they were renamed the Hawks.
+After additional moves to St. Louis and Atlanta, the team is now the Atlanta Hawks.

 Professional basketball returned to the Quad Cities during the 1980s and 1990s with the Quad City Thunder of the Continental Basketball Association.
 The CBA served as the NBA's premier developmental league and produced many highly regarded NBA stars.
 From 1987 through the 1992–93 season, the Thunder played at Wharton Field House in Moline.
-Starting with the 1993–94 season, the team played at The MARK of the Quad Cities (now the Vibrant Arena at The MARK.)
+Starting with the 1993–94 season, the team played at The MARK of the Quad Cities (now the Vibrant Arena at The MARK).
 After the CBA folded in 2001, the Thunder franchise ceased operations permanently.
 Vibrant Arena at The MARK occasionally hosts NCAA Division I college basketball conference tournaments as well as NBA and NHL exhibitions.

 The Quad Cities has hosted minor league baseball teams since the Davenport Brown Stockings first played in 1878.
 The Rock Island Islanders and Moline Plowboys each fielded teams for many seasons.
 The Islanders began play in 1901 and played primarily at Douglas Park.
 The Plowboys were founded in 1914.
 Their home was Browning Field.